Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 How to reach Udayagiri and Khandagiri caves from Bhubaneswar

-Udayagiri and Khandagiri Caves are located near Bhubaneswar town in Odhisha (Orissa), India.
-It is about just 6 km away from Bhubaneshwar town separated by the national highway NH-5.
-Public transport, auto rickshaws and cabs are avaialable from Bhubaneswar town to take you to these caves.
+Udayagiri and Khandagiri Caves are located near Bhubaneswar town in Odisha (Orissa), India.
+It is about 6 km away from Bhubaneshwar town separated by the national highway NH-5.
+Public transport, auto rickshaws and cabs are available from Bhubaneswar town to take you to these caves.

 How many caves are there in Udayagiri and Khandagiri